GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 The Money Supply is in balance.

 This ties the cost of AI consumption to the value created by robotic labor through physical laws.

+Now I know what you might thinking: "But, that means that companies get to ask for how much money they want to be created!"
+Well, yeah.

+And what exactly do you think happens when a business (or you) takes out a loan now?

+## But why wouldn't Enterprises just bid for one torq_gamble/timeline, and price for another?

+Of course!
+I hadn't thought of that...
+Except, come to think of it, what exactly would they gain from such a thing?

+Think about what it *really* means...
+Like we discussed, the torq_gamble is going to largely determine how much actual RoboTorq is minted.

+**This is the money that the Enterprise's customers need minted for there to be enough RoboTorq to go around, without disturbing the overall money supply.**

+If they bid low and price high, there won't be enough RoboTorq to go around to chase their goods!

+Really, we should be more worried about companies bidding high and pricing low so that there is more RoboTorq to chase their goods, making it easier to sell.

+Either way, they're not going to be unduly penalized, like being made to pay restitution of some kind.
+But the system will be keeping track.

+If an Enterprise is either bad at estimating torq_gamble, or they are insistent on trying to game their torq_factor in some way, they'll face much stiffer negotiating tactics at BidNet, and their RoboFund Funnels will alert bondholders.
+Repeated infractions could result in being kicked off RoboFund and being required to rely on more expensive financing from TorqVaults.

+So yes, it is within that Enterprise's ability, even right, to scheme against a network of AI financial overlords.
+But it's a network of financial AI overlords.
+Should be interesting.

+What would be most interesting is if they're both meta-aware of their Nash equilibrium and the prisoner's dilemma: realize that they're co-betting on the success of this project and cooperate to achieve a better outcome for both.

+## Tying Torq into...
+Quantum Game Theory?

+Interestingly, the state Enterprise and Bidnet (and by extension, the customer who buys the product) could be modeled using set superpositioning, like those used in quantum computing algorithms.
+I wonder where that might lead?

+Some wild places.
+That's where.
+Metaphorically, when looking at the system from the outside, torq_gamble "entangles" the two.
+How?

+Well, it's impossible to know what the price of the item is going to be until the sale is made.
+So, like a qubit, measuring the probability cloud collapses the wave function.

+This leads to the ability for BidNet to ask Calvin to run Game Theory forecasts from past data when negotiating BRLAs.

+# Revisions stop here

 # Revision Stopping Point: Don't trust info below here